rsingh85/conways-game-of-life/README.md

 **Why?**

-I was inspired by Lea Verou's play-by-play Pluralsight video on implementing the Conway's Game of Life in JavaScript (with HTML/CSS) and thought it would be a fun Sunday exercise.
+I was inspired by Lea Verou's play-by-play Pluralsight video on implementing Conway's Game of Life in JavaScript (with HTML/CSS) and thought it would be a fun Sunday exercise.